amirahosbr/sqlite-vector-store/README.md

 2. Use OpenAI Embeddings API to vectorize (convert) text prompts into numeric vectors.
 3. Store vectors using sqlite-vec for local semantic search.
 4. Test with a small dataset (e.g., using about 100 to 500 rows of data.) for the POC.
+5. Store the vector as binary data

 #### Related Issues

 1. Setup SQLite with [sqlite-vec](https://github.com/asg017/sqlite-vec?tab=readme-ov-file).
 2. Connect to [OpenAI Embeddings API](https://platform.openai.com/docs/guides/embeddings).
 3. Insert and search vectors in SQLite
+4. How are images represented?
+(URLs, file paths, base64, or just metadata?)
+5. What metadata is stored alongside vectors?
+6. How does the schema look like (keep schema small)?